ubuntu-mate/ubuntu-mate.org/blog/20150702-ubuntu-mate-hardware-partnership-with-libretrend.md

   </div>
 </div>

-Both LibreTrend and the Ubuntu MATE project are excited by this new partnership and look forward to what their collaboration can produce over the coming months.
-Including some more hardware from LibreTrend that will also ship with Ubuntu MATE.
+Both LibreTrend and the Ubuntu MATE project are excited by this new partnership and look forward to what their collaboration can produce over the coming months, including some more hardware from LibreTrend that will also ship with Ubuntu MATE.

 ## About LibreTrend